-Your eye doctor or contact lens provider will be able to tell you if you need specialty contact lenses and if so, which lenses would be best based on your individual requirements.
+Your eye doctor or contact lens provider can tell you if you need specialty contact lenses and, if so, which lenses best suit your individual requirements.

-For more information about specialty contact lenses, don’t hesitate to speak to our dedicated eye care team.
+For more information about specialty contact lenses, please feel free to reach out to our eye care team!